mirwaissalah/SCRUMPROJECT/Readme.md

 ### Description:

-The system This system would include a sign in and sign up page, adding doctors, making appointments, seeing appointments, seeing patients list, and, patient records, and etc
+This system would include a sign in and sign up page, adding doctors, making appointments, seeing appointments, seeing patients list, and, patient records, and etc